ember-learn/guides-source/guides/release/components-update/component-arguments-and-html-attributes.md

+Components become useful building blocks of our app if we make them _reusable_.
+When we reuse components efficiently, we can avoid having to recreate parts of our app again and again.
 If you want to _reuse_ a component in multiple places, you'll need a way to template out parts of it.

 Let's start with two similar but not identical avatar components, that represent different users: